THE JOHN RUSKIN PRIZE 2012

 pencil case made by local craftsman, Wade Muggleton using oak from Ruskin’s Forest in Bewdley.

-Her work will also form part of the major winter 2012 exhibition,
+Her work also formed part of the major winter 2012 exhibition,

 Force of Nature: Picturing Ruskin’s Landscape, at Sheffield’s Millennium

-the Sheffield triennial exhibition based on the Ruskin Collection have been
+the Sheffield triennial exhibition based on the Ruskin Collection were

 sponsored by the Guild of St George.